About Regeneration

 • Beaver Solutions offers Beaver Management Plans and consulting for towns, agencies, and utilities.

-• The Beaver Restoration Assessment Tool (BRAT) is a regional planning tool to assess the potential of beavers as an ecological restoration agents.
+• The Beaver Restoration Assessment Tool (BRAT) is a regional planning tool to assess the potential of beavers as ecological restoration agents.

 • The Fur Bearers, a Canadian nonprofit, publishes numerous options in Beavers: Coexistence Strategies for Municipalities and Landowners.